unimib-datAI/mantistable-ui-docs/docs/getting-started/installation.md

 2. **Start the Docker Compose Services**

-   Download and install the images, if not present, and run the containers using the following command:
+   If not already done, download and install the images.
+Then, run the containers using the following command:

    ```sh
    docker-compose up
    ```

-   Otherwise if you want to run containers in detached mode run:
+   Otherwise, if you want to run containers in detached mode, use the following command:

    ```sh
    docker-compose up -d